jessestuart/react-pusher-todo-app/building_a_collaborative_task_list_with_react_and_pusher.md

 ### Setup

 The first thing we're going to do is set up our environment.
 We have to head over to the [Pusher website][newacct] to create a free(!) account and get access to the realtime API.
-Once we've done that, we can save our application details in a file `config.js` :
+Once we've done that, we can save our application details in a file `config.js` (*you'll usually want to do this with a project like https://github.com/motdotla/dotenv, so you don't have to check in production credentials to source control.*):

 ```javascript
 module.exports = {